winlover32/HoneygainPot/README.md

 ## How to change the schedule to fit with my timezone before the pot is reset?

-Well, GitHub uses UTC time for scheduling workflows, so we should convert it to our timezone.
+Well, GitHub uses UTC time (UTC +0) for scheduling workflows, so we should convert it to our timezone.

-For example: If I want to set the daily trigger to trigger at 9pm (UTC +7), I have to set it to 2pm or 14pm (24-hour format) (UTC) (2+7=9).
+For example: If I want to set the daily trigger to trigger at 9pm (UTC +7), I have to set it to 2pm or 14pm (24-hour format) (UTC±0) (2+7=9).

 ```
 name: Daily claim